williarin/aquamark/readme.txt

 == Description ==

-Free Watermarks is a full-featured, professional solution for applying image watermarks to your media uploads.
+AquaMark is a full-featured, professional solution for applying image watermarks to your media uploads.
 Built with a modern, robust architecture, it provides extensive control over the appearance and placement of your watermark, ensuring your brand is consistently represented across your site.
 The plugin automatically uses the best available image processing library on your server (Imagick for quality, GD for compatibility) to deliver excellent results.